pyinvoke/invoke/docs/concepts/context.rst

-When :doc:`namespaces </concepts/namespaces>` are nested within one another, configuration is merged 'downwards' by default: when conflicts arise, outer namespaces win over inner ones (siblings at the same level merge in alphabetical order by name.)
+When :doc:`namespaces </concepts/namespaces>` are nested within one another, configuration is merged 'downwards' by default: when conflicts arise, outer namespaces win over inner ones (with 'inner' ones being specifically those on the path from the root to the one housing the invoked task.
+'Sibling' subcollections are ignored.)

 A quick example of what this means::